Micro Cars: Discontinued models

 The Privilege was the first car produced by Micro.

 This car is powered by 1000 cc Inline 4-cylinder EFI gasoline engine.
-Transmission system is 5-speed manual.
-It includes other common options which can be found in other normal cars, such as crystal head lamps, factory fitted air conditioner, 13" wheel rim, radio CD/cassette player, electric windows, and remote central locking.
+The transmission system is a 5-speed manual.
+It includes other common options which can be found in other normal cars, such as crystal head lamps, factory-fitted air conditioners, 13" wheel rim, radio CD/cassette player, electric windows, and remote central locking.